Bulls for Sale

 Our genetics have been sourced from lineages built around great cows.
 We breed for reproductive longevity, which promotes fertility and structural soundness first and foremost.
 We recommend our genetics for customers who want to save or sell replacement heifers, and build their herd around moderate-sized, efficient cows that are great at turning grass into profit.

 Our bulls are not terminal.
 Our steer calves have adequate growth, but we are not trying to breed giant cows that are more costly to maintain.
-Consequently, most of our bulls frame scores are from 3 to 5, and will weigh between 1700-2000 lbs at full maturity on a pasture diet.
+Consequently, most of our bulls frame scores are from 3 to 5, and will weigh between 1600-1900 lbs at full maturity on a southern pasture diet.
 Full maturity occurs between 4 and 5 years of age developed our way.
 Most of our bulls are low birthweight, and safe to use on heifers.
 The females from our bulls will mature at weights between 1000-1300lbs, depending on frame score and BCS.
 Our goal is to wean over 50% of our dam's bodyweight in to and throughout her teenage years.
 We aim to do this with minimal inputs and under a 45 day breeding window.

 We are not in this business to brag about our weaning weights, we are in this business to make money, improve our soils, and enjoy doing it.
 Our bulls are a great value compared to more popular "grass genetics" that have been well marketed over the past few years, and really thrive in our Southeastern soils and forages.